 Although the long threaded rod along the bed was originally termed a master thread, or leading screw, it is now generally referred to as the leadscrew.
 Any leadscrew needs to be very accurately made (they are often produced by specialist manufacturers, not the machine-tool builders themselves) with an Acme, square or other thread form optimised for the task - but never with a standard Whitworth or Metric form - as unfortunately found on many cheaper lathes from the Far East.
 The leadscrew will reproduce its exact pitch (hence the need for accuracy) on the material to be threaded - providing it can be driven directly in some way from the headstock spindle - usually by ordinary straight-cut gears but occasionally by bevel gears, epicyclic drives or even, in a few cases, using toothed belts.
 Of course, with the advent of computer control, the relative movements of spindle and carriage are easily manipulated electronically - hence, it's now possible to generate threads with no need for any mechanical connection between spindle and carriage).

 A side benefit of screwcutting was the realisation that an automatic and hence steady feed along the bed produced a much improved surface finish, especially if the feed was slow and the tool correctly shaped.
 Thus, for everyday-use the changewheels are normally arranged to provide a very fine feed to the carriage; to set them for screwcutting means removing most or all of them and building up a fresh train following the instructions on a "screwcutting chart" (normally attached to the machine).
 At the end of the threading job the screwcutting train is removed and the fine-feed gears replaced.
 This time-wasting work can be largely avoided if a screwcutting gearbox is fitted - hence their popularity in industry.
 However, not even a full "quick-change" screwcutting gearbox can generate every pitch of thread and it is sometimes necessary to substitute changewheels in order to extend the range of the box - or generate metric threads from an English gearbox, or visa versa.
-Despite the attractions of a screwcutting gearbox for amateur use (quick and simple gear selection) as saving time is not usually as consideration (except for the indolent) a lathe fitted with changewheels provides a much more adaptable machine.
+Despite the attractions of a screwcutting gearbox for amateur use (quick and simple gear selection), as the saving of time is not usually as consideration (except for the indolent) a lathe fitted with changewheels provides a much more adaptable machine.

 If the lathe's changewheel chart is missing, all is not lost, the book, Screwcutting in the Lathe will help to calculate a fresh set.
 Further help can be found in a set of instructions for using changewheel calculators, and the necessary program downloads, can be found here.